Azoy/Sword/README.md

 ## Installing libsodium
 ### macOS
-Installing libsodium is really easy on mac as long as you have [hombrew](https://brew.sh).
-After that is installed, all you have to do is `brew update && brew install libsodium`.
+Installing libsodium is really easy on mac as long as you have [homebrew](https://brew.sh).
+After that is installed, all you have to do is `brew install libsodium`.
 That's it!

 ### Linux
 This depends on the version of Ubuntu you are running, so I made a nice table here: